yeokm1/SwiftLinuxSerial/README.md

 nano ~/.profile
 export PATH=$HOME/swift-3.0/usr/bin:$PATH
 ```
-## For those who want to jump straight in
+## Jumping straight into sample code

 To get started quickly, you can take a look at my example project [here](Examples/SwiftLinuxSerialTest).
 In order to run the example properly, you need to connect one of your (USB/UART) serial ports in a loopback manner.
 Basically, you short the TX and RX pins of the serial port.